ovationgreen/scada-readme/README.md

 1. What account do you want to log into? `Github.com`
 2. What is your preferred protocol for Git operations? `HTTPS`
 3. Authenticate Git with your GitHub credentials? `Yes`
-4. How would you like to authenticate GitHub CLI? `Login with a web browser`.
+4. How would you like to authenticate GitHub CLI? `Login with a web browser`

 Press `Enter` to continue, and in the web browser that opens, authorize your Git client by following the instructions.
 You can now proceed with cloning the GitHub repository.